pylhc/pylhc.github.io/docs/packages/pylhcsubmitter/job_submitter.md

 </figure>

 When all jobs are done running, the `htcondor.<jobid>.err`, `htcondor.<jobid>.log` and `htcondor.<jobid>.out` files for the respective job are transferred back to the appropriate directories.
-Finally, for each job the `job_output_dir`, here containing the calculated **.twiss.tfs** file, will be transfered back as well, ready for post-processing.
+Finally, for each job the `job_output_dir`, here containing the **.twiss.tfs** file, will be transfered back as well, ready for post-processing.

-## Checking for Failed Jobs
+## Checking for and Resubmitting Failed Jobs

 To see if and which Jobs have failed, the same command as above can be rerun using `resume_jobs` and `dryrun` flags (or use them as parameters set to `False`).
 By default, Jobs are classified as successful if the specified `job_output_dir` is present.
 <!-- TODO add example script output -->

-## Resubmitting Failed Jobs

 To resubmit the failed jobs to `HTCondor`, simply rerun the call and omit the `dryrun` flag or set its parameter to `False`.

+!!! tip "Refining the Resubmission"
     To further refine the resubmission, the script can also check for the presence of files in the `job_output_dir` by using the `check_files` flag.
     In the case of our tune sweep example, this would look like `check_files=["*.twiss.tfs"]`.

 ## Pitfalls and Hints

+!!! warning "The `ssh` Option"
-- when using the `ssh` option, the `working directory` needs to be accessible from both, the local machine as well as the ssh-server.
+    When using the `ssh` option, the working directory needs to be accessible from both the local machine as well as the `ssh` server.
-  `ssh` is only used for the final commit command to send the jobs to `HTCondor`, as this is quite tricky to setup on a local machine.
+    In this case, `ssh` is only used for the final command submitting the jobs to `HTCondor`.

+!!! warning "Running Locally"
-- the `run_local` option allows to run jobs in parallel on the local machine.
+    The `run_local` flag allows parallelizing jobs on your local machine through multiprocessing.
-  This is only recommended for short jobs and for a small number of jobs.
+    This is only recommended for short jobs and for a small number of jobs, as the stress on your machine can be intense.
-  The `num_processes` option allows to specify how many concurrent processes will run (default:4).
+    The `num_processes` option allows to specify how many concurrent processes will run, by default 4.

 [documentation]: https://pylhc.github.io/submitter/entrypoints/submitter.html